 Dr Julia Schmidt joined the University of Exeter as a lecturer in law in 2016.

 Julia studied for her First State Examination in Law at the University of Mannheim, obtained her LLM in European Legal Studies from the University of Glasgow, and completed her PhD at the University of Edinburgh.

 Before coming to Exeter, Julia was a lecturer in European law at The Hague University of Applied Sciences.
 Between 2012 and 2015, Julia was a research fellow at the University of Nottingham, School of Law and a member of the Nottingham International Law and Security Centre (NILSC).
 She also worked as a wissenschaftliche Mitarbeiterin at the Institute for Public International Law at the University of Bonn (2011-2012).
 Julia acted as one of the country experts (Germany) on the project 'Access to citizenship in Europe' (EUCITAC) run by a consortium of European Uniiversities.
 She is a qualified but non-practising lawyer in Germany.

-Interplay between Public International Law and European Union Law, European External Relations Law and Policy, European Common Security and Defence Policy, Military Crisis Management Operations, Regional Security, Responsibility to Protect, Use of Force, Economic Sanctions, Law of International Organisations, The EU's Relationship with the United Nations
+European External Relations Law and Policy, European Common Security and Defence Policy, Law of International Organisations, Regional Security, Responsibility to Protect, Use of Force, Economic Sanctions, the EU's Relationship with the United Nations